 Part of the quality issue is you theoretically could get some small benefit if you were trying to run your Prusa at top speed, but our philosophy is to not run the printers as quickly as possible.
 Instead, we try to find the best balance of layer height and density for each part that gives the best possible combination of strength and print quality while running at a print speed known to produce the best quality.

 If your Prusa isn’t enclosed then adding a paver stone underneath does make a small audible difference if you don’t want to use stealth mode.
-We won't be adding them here to our unenclosed printers since the difference isn't very much and the paving stones are incredibly heavy.
+I won't be adding them to my printers at home since the enclosed Prusa printers are already way quieter than the other printers I run overnight.

 Anecdotally, the people who've complained about loudness with the Prusa seem to be using wooden tables.
 There's a reason speaker cabinets and guitars are made out of wood: they resonate and amplify sound so well.
 My gut reaction is you'd see a bigger difference switching tables than adding a paving stone, but that's just a guess, though, and something for future research to confirm or deny.